 Listen alla y'all, it's sabotage!

-The Beastie Boys are a famous rap trio that have been around since 1979, enjoying critical and commercial success throughout their career, helping invent and popularise Rap Rock
+The Beastie Boys were a famous rap trio that had been around from 1979 to 2014, enjoying critical and commercial success throughout their career, helping invent and popularize Rap Rock

 Not too bad for three Jewish kids from New York City.